 Picking the right beach seems like a weird idea, but it can make or break your holidays!
 Do you prefer a busy one, full of cafes and restaurants?
 Or would you rather sit on a remote beach, more peaceful and not too crowded?
 How about some water sports?
 Boracay has a few options for you.

 Most people might be familiar with only one beach in Boracay – White Beach.
 And while it’s the longest and most popular, it’s not the only strip of sand here!
-There is 17 of them around the island and some are real hidden gems.
+There are 17 of them around the island and some are real hidden gems.
 I will give you 4 of the best ones (in my humble opinion 😉 )

 1. White Beach

 This dreamy, 4 km long, postcard-perfect stretch of sand is the centre of the action in Boracay.
 Lined with hotels, restaurants, bars and dive shops, the beach path is typically packed with tourists.
-The azure water is full of romantic paraws – double outrigger sailboats native to this region of Philippines, and colourful parasails fill the sky on the horizon.
+The azure water is full of romantic paraws – double outrigger sailboats native to this region of the Philippines, and colourful parasails fill the sky on the horizon.

 White Beach is divided into three “stations”.